Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Results

 \subsection{Dynamics analysis}

-The classical discrete time maps exhibit a variety of characteristics, whereas the properties of quantum discrete maps remain less explicit.
-An in-depth analysis of classical dynamical properties, such as periodicity and fixed points, facilitates a foundational understanding of the QDM and enhances the learnability of data-driven methods.
-Nevertheless, dynamical analysis necessitates an explicit formulation of the QDM, a task that becomes increasingly complex with higher qubit number or greater circuit depth.
+The classical dynamics exhibit a variety of characteristics, whereas the properties of quantum dynamical embedding remain less explicit.
+An in-depth analysis of classical dynamical properties, such as periodicity and fixed points, facilitates a foundational understanding of the QDE and enhances the learnability of data-driven methods.
+Nevertheless, dynamical analysis necessitates an explicit formulation of the QDE, a task that becomes increasingly complex with higher qubit number or greater circuit depth.

-Utilizing a simplified $(1,1)$-QDM architecture with TIEA construction as described in Sec.~\ref{sec:settings}, we derive the theoretical mapping equations as follows:
+Utilizing a simplified $(1,1)$-QDE architecture with HEA construction which is used in Sec.~\ref{sec: applic} for cosine-wave prediction, we derive the theoretical mapping equations as follows:

 In subsequent analysis, we treat the given data $\vecx_{t+1}$ and its estimator $\hat{\vecx}_{t+1}$ as equivalent within a generative model framework, not distinguishing between them.
 Although quantum computation operates linearly with unitary quantum operators, it is possible to derive a nonlinear discrete map of the state vector.
-This nonlinearity, evident as a square root in Eq.~(\ref{eq:qdm1}), arises from encoding and measurement protocols.
+This nonlinearity, evident as a square root in Eq.~(\ref{eq:QDE1}), arises from encoding and measurement protocols.
 Nonetheless, analyzing nonlinear dynamical systems typically involves identifying fixed points and linearizing the system in a small neighborhood, a technique that loses efficacy when initial values are distant from these points, limiting its applicability across the entire phase plane.
-While identifying the fixed point at $(0,0)$ of $(1,1)$-QDM is straightforward, linear properties in its neighborhood can not extend to the global phase space.
+While identifying the fixed point at $(0,0)$ of $(1,1)$-QDE is straightforward, linear properties in its neighborhood can not extend to the global phase space.

-Considering a specific scenario where $\theta_2=-\theta_1=\theta>0$ and $x,m\in [-0.5,0.5]$, the square root terms in Eq.(\ref{eq:qdm1}) range from $0.866$ to $1.0$.
-To linearize the equations, we replace the square root with a constant $\gamma \in (0.866, 1.0)$, transforming Eq.(\ref{eq:qdm1}) into a matrix form $(m_{t+1},x_{t+1})^T =R(m_t,x_t)^T$, where $R$ is the Jacobi matrix:
+Considering a specific scenario where $\theta_2=-\theta_1=\theta>0$ and $x,m\in [-0.5,0.5]$, the square root terms in Eq.~\eqref{eq:QDE1} range from $0.866$ to $1.0$.
+To linearize the equations, we replace the square root with a constant $\gamma \in (0.866, 1.0)$, transforming Eq.~(\ref{eq:QDE1}) into a matrix form $(m_{t+1},x_{t+1})^T =R(m_t,x_t)^T$, where $R$ is the Jacobi matrix: